-- The analysis, definition and formulation of proposals of general policy and strategy of the Company and submitting them to the Board of Directors for discussion and approval (including the general policies on financial management, risk management, the preparation of the business plan and the budget); - Investigation of investment and divestment projects in accordance with the general strategy defined by the Board of Directors and the formulation of recommendations to the Investment Committee in relation to real estate projects; - Elaboration, preparation and presentation of proposals to the Board of Directors or to its committees, if any, with regard to the Company's strategy and its implementation, as well as for all issues falling within their powers; - Submitting to the Board of Directors a complete, timely, reliable and accurate preparation of the financial statements of the Company; - Financial and non-financial communication, including the preparation of and the publication itself by the Company of regulated information (including the statutory and consolidated annual accounts, the annual and half-yearly financial report and interim statements) and other important financial and non-financial information, whether or not pursuant to a legal obligation; - The operational management of the Company; the (daily) monitoring which includes (but is not limited to) the following aspects: - \ The implementation of the decisions and policies of the Board of Directors; - \ The commercial, operational and technical management of the Company's real estate portfolio; - \ The monitoring of financial debt; - \ The establishment of financing schedules relating to investment projects; - \ The introduction and maintenance of appropriate internal control in accordance with the RREC Act (including an independent internal audit function, a risk management function and a risk policy and an independent compliance function including an integrity policy), based on the reference framework approved by the Board of Directors and its committees, if any, without prejudice to the legal obligations of the persons in charge of the internal control functions referred to in the RREC Act; - \ Organisation and management of the support functions such as: - .
+- The analysis, definition and formulation of proposals of general policy and strategy of the Company and submitting them to the Board of Directors for discussion and approval (including the general policies on financial management, risk management, the preparation of the business plan and the budget); - · Execute decisions of the Board of Directors with regard to the acquisition or transfer of real estate; - Analysis of investment and divestment files in line with the strategy of the Board of Directors and with an investment value of less than € 15 million; - Analysis of investment and divestment files not in line with market conditions or not in line with the strategy of the Board of Directors or where the investment value is at least € 15 million or more, subject to the advice of the Investment Committee; - Approval of market-based investment and divestment files with (i) an investment value of less than € 15 million, (ii) where the investment or divestment is in line with the strategy determined by the Board of Directors and (iii) subject to a positive opinion of the Investment Committee; - Preparation of investment and divestment files for approval by the Board of Directors with (i) an investment value of at least € 15 million or more, (ii) or whose investment or divestment is not in line with the strategy determined by the Board of Directors, or (iii) the investment or divestment is not in line with market conditions; - Elaboration, preparation and presentation of proposals to the Board of Directors or to its committees, if any, with regard to the Company's strategy and its implementation, as well as for all issues falling within their powers; - Submitting to the Board of Directors a complete, timely, reliable and accurate preparation of the financial statements of the Company; - Financial and non-financial communication, including the preparation of and the publication itself by the Company of regulated information (including the statutory and consolidated annual accounts, the annual and half-yearly financial report and interim statements) and other important financial and nonfinancial information, whether or not pursuant to a legal obligation; - The operational management of the Company; the (daily) monitoring which includes (but is not limited to) the following aspects: - \ The implementation of the decisions and policies of the Board of Directors; - \ The commercial, operational and technical management of the Company's real estate portfolio; - \ The monitoring of financial debt;

+- \ The establishment of financing schedules relating to investment projects; - \ The introduction and maintenance of appropriate internal control in accordance with the RREC Act (including an independent internal audit function, a risk management function and a risk policy and an independent compliance function including an integrity policy), based on the reference framework approved by the Board of Directors and its committees, if any, without prejudice to the legal obligations of the persons in charge of the internal control functions referred to in the RREC Act; - \ Organisation and management of the support functions such as: - .
 Human resources, including the recruitment, training and remuneration of the Company's staff; - .
-Internal (and where relevant) external communication;
+Internal (and where relevant) external communication; - .

-- .
 The management of computer systems (IT); - .
-Legal and tax matters. - Providing the Board of Directors in due time with all information necessary for the execution of its obligations: - The members of the executive and management staff may be invited to attend committee meetings in order to provide relevant information and insights relating to their area of responsibility.
+Legal and tax matters. - Providing the Board of Directors in due time with all information necessary for the execution of its obligations; - The members of the executive and management staff may be invited to attend committee meetings in order to provide relevant information and insights relating to their area of responsibility.